Decentralized sharing of validator health metrics

 Instead of just the most recently seen block information proposed by Leidson, this proposal suggests sharing a broader set of metrics available from the Prometheus-compatible metrics API on both Bor and Heimdall nodes (as leveraged by the Prometheus exporters for Polygon nodes available in the Ansible playbooks for Polygon).

-The benefits of this proposal are as follows: The proposed approach enables and powers an ecosystem of early-warning systems, helps troubleshoot problems with validator performance, and gives the community access to validator health data, boosting innovation and confidence in the Polygon ecosystem.
+The proposed approach enables and powers an ecosystem of early-warning systems, helps troubleshoot problems with validator performance, and gives the community access to validator health data, boosting innovation and confidence in the Polygon ecosystem.

 The technical architecture presented here is scalable and robust, contains no single point of failure, allows anyone to access the data, and is extensible to include any details available from the nodes in the future.
-This proposal is not opinionated as to what kind of end-user tools should be built on top of the data, it simply describes a method for collecting and openly distributing the data, enabling any kind of tooling to emerge.

 Specification

-The only component involved in the solution is a Metrics node.
-It can be co-located with the Bor and Heimdall nodes or run on a separate, lower-performance machine for best isolation.
-The Metrics node collects the metrics by periodically querying the metrics API present on both Heimdall and Bor nodes.
-This API was originally intended for Prometheus metrics collection, but works perfectly for this too.
+The solution introduces a new component into a validatorās setup: a Metrics node.
+The Metrics node has low resource requirements and can run on a separate VM.
+The Metrics node collects the metrics by periodically querying the Prometheus metrics API present on both Heimdall and Bor nodes.

 The Metrics node publishes the metrics data over a decentralized peer-to-peer network that implements the publish/subscribe (a.k.a. pubsub) messaging pattern.
 In pubsub, data is published to a named ātopicā, and anyone can join the topic as a subscriber to receive the stream of data.
 The peers, consisting of Metrics nodes and subscribers, form a mesh of connections with other peers.
 Each peer forwards the data to a number of other peers in the network, thereby eventually reaching all peers in the network.
 Since each node is connected to a limited number of peers, and the data travels through multiple redundant connections, such networks scale very well, are fault tolerant, and most importantly, donāt depend on any centralized server.